akithegreat/ELK-Stack-Project/README.md

 These files are copied to /etc/ansible

-*Which file do you update to make Ansible run the playbook on a specific machine?*
+### Which file do you update to make Ansible run the playbook on a specific machine?

+- You will need to update the **hosts** file in the **/etc/ansible/** folder, adding the IP's of the Virtual Machines
-- Elk-playbook.yml file which is located in /etc/ansible/hosts
+- Another way is to update the Elk-playbook.yml file which is located in /etc/ansible/hosts

 *Which URL do you navigate to in order to check that the ELK server is running?*